 It has already been argued that, for example, a MNO could set high off-net termination charges in order to cross-subsidise cheaper on-net MTM call rates.
-In this sense, other network operators would find it more difficult to compete in the retail market given that these are faced by much higher costs for completing off-net calls to the MNO charging excessively high off-net termination charges.
+In this sense, other network operators would find it more difficult to compete in the retail market given that these would in such circumstances be faced by much higher costs for completing off-net calls to the MNO charging excessively high off-net termination charges.

-4.3 Current regulatory obligations
+4.4 Current regulatory obligations

-In its second market review decision concerning wholesale voice call termination on individual mobile networks in Malta, which was published in 2009, the MCA established that Vodafone (Malta), Go Mobile and Melita Mobile had to comply with the following set of obligations:
+In its second market review decision concerning wholesale voice call termination on individual mobile networks in Malta, the MCA established that Vodafone (Malta), Go Mobile and Melita Mobile had to comply with the following set of obligations: